AldyDPP/Tucil2_13522022/README.md

 ## How To Use

 1. When running the program, you are given 3 input options.
 Enter 1 to generate a Bezier Curve based on the input file.
 Enter 2 to get a link to  this help menu.
 Enter 3 to display a random fun fact about Bezier Curves.
+You can also not enter anything, which will by default move you to option 1.

-2. In option 1, a Bezier Curve will be generated based on the parameters that has been provided in the input file.
-You will be prompted to input the name for the input file, but you can leave it blank and it will default to "input.txt".
+2. In option 1, you will be prompted to enter a file name.
+You can leave this blank, in which case "input.txt" will be used by default.
+A Bezier Curve will be generated based on the parameters that you provide in the input file that you use.
+Make sure the file is in the same directory as `main.py`.

 3. The following is the format for the input file.
 - The first line contains a single integer `p` which is the amount of _control points_ the Bezier Curve will have.